| Bøger til socialister International Socialism Journal 79 – Summer 1998A quarterly journal of socialist theory ---- CONTENTS:Editorial

 working class movement.

-the 1840s, and in a major article Lindsey German examines these
+The Manifesto was written during the revolutionary years of the 1840s, and in a major article Lindsey German examines these

 revolutions and explains the Manifesto’s continuing relevance